 The nine nominees receiving the greatest number of votes duly cast for election as directors will be elected.
 Abstentions will be counted for purposes of determining whether a quorum is present at the Annual Meeting, but will not be counted for purposes of calculating a plurality.
 Therefore, abstentions will have no impact as to the election of directors.
-Under NYSE regulations, brokers will have discretionary voting power over director elections at the Annual Meeting.

-Under the terms of the CVR Energy Stockholders Agreement, CA and CA II have agreed to vote their shares in a manner such that each designate two directors to our Board.
+Under the terms of the CVR Energy Stockholders Agreement, CA and CA II have agreed to vote their shares in a manner such that each designates two directors to our Board.
 Additionally, pursuant to the CVR Energy Stockholders Agreement, CA and CA II have agreed to vote for the Company's chief executive officer as a director.
 See "Certain Relationships and Related Party Transactions - Transactions with the Goldman Sachs Funds and the Kelso Funds - Stockholders Agreement" below.
-The aggregate number of shares of common stock owned by CA and CA II as of March 2, 2009 was 62,866,720, which was approximately 73% of our then outstanding common stock.
-Of the nine nominees listed below, George E. Matelich and Stanley de J. Osborne were designated by CA and Kenneth A. Pontarelli and Scott L. Lebovitz were designated by CA II.
+The aggregate number of shares of common stock owned by CA and CA II as of April 1, 2010 was 55,490,456, which was approximately 64% of our then outstanding common stock.
+Of the nine nominees listed below, George E. Matelich and Stanley de J. Osborne were designated by CA and John K. Rowan and Scott L. Lebovitz were designated by CA II.
 Pursuant to the terms of the CVR Energy Stockholders Agreement, John J. Lipinski has been designated as a nominee by reason of his position as chief executive officer of the Company.